Age requirements in gymnastics: Response from coaches and federations

-The age limit is arguably one of the most contentious rules in gymnastics, and is frequently debated by coaches, gymnasts and members of the media.
-While some members of the sport, such as former USA Gymnastics president Bob Colarossi, have expressed support for the age limit of 16, others, such as coach Béla Károlyi, have heavily criticized it.
+The age limit was arguably one of the most contentious rule changes in gymnastics, frequently debated by coaches, gymnasts and members of the media.
+While some members of the sport, such as former USA Gymnastics president Bob Colarossi, expressed support for the age limit of 16, others, such as coach Béla Károlyi, heavily criticized it.

-Supporters of the age restrictions have pointed out that it has encouraged older gymnasts to remain in the sport.
-The average age of an international gymnast was 18.10 years in 2005.
-In contrast, in 1994, before the new age requirements, it was 16.49, and in 1989, gymnasts who had reached the age of 17 were already often considered to be of retirement age.
+Supporters of the age restrictions have said that it has encouraged older gymnasts to remain in the sport.
+In 1989, gymnasts who had reached the age of 17 were already often considered to be of retirement age, and the average age of an international gymnast in 1994, before the new age requirements, was 16.49.
+By 2005, the average age was 18.10 years.

-Opponents of the rule have countered that by barring younger gymnasts from top level meets, they are denying them valuable competitive experience.
-They have also argued that junior gymnasts perform and are scored under the same Code of Points as the seniors, perform the same skills, and are thus not avoiding the physical impact of training and performing high-level skills.
-It is also argued that the current Code of Points, with its increased requirements for difficult skills, is more suited to younger and lighter gymnasts, and puts older gymnasts at greater risk of injury.
+Opponents of the rule, such as Károlyi, argued that barring younger gymnasts could prevent the best gymnasts from competing simply based on their age.
+Nellie Kim, the president of the women's technical committee, said that younger gymnasts tend to fear difficult skills less and find it easier to perform difficult elements as they are lighter.

+The average age of women's gymnasts has continued to increase, and the average women's gymnast at the 2020 Summer Olympics was almost 22.
+By the 2020s, as top gymnasts remained highly competitive into their mid and late 20s - Simone Biles was 27 when she won 2024 Summer Olympics, and 2024 Olympic floor champion Rebeca Andrade was 25 - women's gymnastics were no longer considered to necessarily peak in performance as teenagers.